gautam247gk/socket-io-azure-service-bus-emitter/README.md

 # The Socket.IO Azure Service Bus Emitter

-The `azure-service-bus-emitter` package allows you to send events from any Node.js process to multiple Socket.IO servers connected through [socket.io-azure-service-bus-adapter](https://www.npmjs.com/package/socket.io-azure-service-bus-adapter) via **Azure Service Bus**.
+The `socket-io-azure-service-bus-emitter` package allows you to send events from any Node.js process to multiple Socket.IO servers connected through [socket.io-azure-service-bus-adapter](https://www.npmjs.com/package/socket.io-azure-service-bus-adapter) via **Azure Service Bus**.

 > This library **must** be used together with [socket.io-azure-service-bus-adapter](https://www.npmjs.com/package/@socket.io/azure-service-bus-adapter) on your Socket.IO servers.